ceabie/DexKnifePlugin/README.md

 ## Features

-1. DexKnife just converts the wildcards of class path to maindexlist.txt, **does not participate in** other compilation process.
+1. DexKnife just converts the wildcards of class path to maindexlist.pro, **does not participate in** other compilation process.
 It is not automatic tools, you need to have a understanding of the maindexlist features.
 2. If the class can not be found (ie class no def / found) at runtime, enable DexKnife's log function, debug the config of dexKnife and check the config ProGuard.
 Verify the generated maindexlist.txt match your config. **Do not split the classes in the Application class into second dex**.
 (Even if you manually configure the maindexlist will be such a problem.)
 3. DexKnife can only explicitly specify the classes of main dex, can not specify the classes of after the second dex (limitation of dex's param maindexlist).
 If you need to completely configure the main dex manually, use:
         -donot-use-suggest<br />